MicrosoftDocs/msteams-docs/msteams-platform/toolkit/build-a-RAG-bot-in-teams.md

 | [Microsoft Teams](https://www.microsoft.com/microsoft-teams/download-app) | Microsoft Teams to collaborate with everyone you work with through apps for chat, meetings, and call-all in one place.|
 | [Azure OpenAI](https://oai.azure.com/portal)| First create your OpenAI API key to use OpenAI's Generative Pretrained Transformer (GPT).
 If you want to host your app or access resources in Azure, you must create an Azure OpenAI service.|

-## Create a new Basic AI Chatbot project
+## Create a new basic AI chatbot project

 1. Open **Visual Studio Code**.

-1. Select the Teams Toolkit :::image type="icon" source="~/assets/images/teams-toolkit-v2/teams-toolkit-sidebar-icon.PNG" border="false"::: icon in the Visual Studio Code **Activity Bar**
+1. Select the Teams Toolkit :::image type="icon" source="~/assets/images/teams-toolkit-v2/teams-toolkit-sidebar-icon.PNG" border="false"::: icon in the Visual Studio Code **Activity Bar**.

 1. Select **Create a New App**.

    :::image type="content" source="../assets/images/teams-toolkit-v2/custom-copilot/create-new-app.png" alt-text="Screenshot shows the location of the Create New Project link in the Teams Toolkit sidebar.":::

-1. Select **Custom Copilot**.image
+1. Select **Custom Copilot**.

    :::image type="content" source="../assets/images/teams-toolkit-v2/custom-copilot/custom-copilot.png" alt-text="Screenshot shows the option to select custom Copilot as the new project to create.":::